Stopping on the last success with unknown odds: asymptotic minimax optimality of the plug-in rule: Exact finite-horizon analysis of the plug-in rule

 where the quantities~$u_{t,k}$ can be computed via the recursion~\eqref{eq:u_recursion} (the corresponding stopping probabilities are then $ \mathbb P_p[\hat{\tau}_n=t] = p \sum_{k=1}^{b_t} u_{t-1,k-1}$, for $ t=1,\ldots,n $). \end{thm}

-The win probability~$W_n(p)$ in~(\ref{eq:Wn_exact}) is exact for any~$n$ and $p\in(0,1)$ and can be evaluated in~$O(n^2)$ arithmetic operations.
-The left panel of Figure~\ref{Fig1} plots the plug-in win probability~$W_n(p)$ and the oracle benchmark~$V_n(p)$ in~(\ref{WinOracle}) for~$n=5,10,30$, whereas the right panel plots the corresponding deficit~$V_n(p)-W_n(p)$.
-This deficit is small for a wide range of~$p$, even at the moderate values of~$n$ we consider here.
-The kinks at~$p=1/k$ for~$k=2,3,\ldots,n$ in the right panel of Figure~\ref{Fig1} result from the non-differentiability of~$V_n(p)$; the win probability~$W_n(p)$ is smooth since Theorem~\ref{thm:exact_Wn_plugin} implies that it is a polynomial in~$p$.
-Another structural difference between~$V_n(p)$ and~$W_n(p)$ is in terms of monotonicity: while it is easy to prove that~$V_n(p)$ is strictly increasing in~$p$ for any~$n$, $W_n(p)$ may fail to be nondecreasing\footnote{Remarkably, the smallest~$n$ for which monotonicity fails is~$n=60$; see Appendix~\ref{app:monotonicity}.} in~$p$, yet the deviations from monotonicity remain small.
+The win probability~$W_n(p)$ in~(\ref{eq:Wn_exact}) is exact for any~$n$ and $p\in(0,1)$ and can be evaluated in~$O(n^2)$ arithmetic operations; in particular, Theorem~\ref{thm:exact_Wn_plugin} shows that~$p\mapsto W_n(p)$ is a polynomial.
+It is what makes Figure~\ref{Fig1} computable, and it explains two features visible there.
+The kinks at $p=1/k$ in the right panel come from the non-differentiability of $V_n(p)$ at the threshold transition points, whereas $W_n(p)$ is smooth, being a polynomial by Theorem~\ref{thm:exact_Wn_plugin}.
+The two functions also differ in monotonicity: $V_n(p)$ is strictly increasing in $p$ for every $n$, while $W_n(p)$ may fail to be nondecreasing---though the deviations from monotonicity are minute.\footnote{The smallest $n$ for which monotonicity fails is $n=60$; see Appendix~\ref{secMonotonocity}.}

-As Figure~\ref{Fig1} suggests, not knowing the value of~$p$ usually entails a positive cost, in the sense that $V_n(p)-W_n(p)>0$.
-The following result clarifies when this happens.
+As Figure~\ref{Fig1} suggests, not knowing $p$ typically entails a positive cost, $V_n(p)-W_n(p)>0$.
+In fact this holds for \emph{every} $p\in(0,1)$ as soon as $n\ge6$: the plug-in rule never coincides with the oracle, a strict separation that we establish, together with a description of the small horizons $n\in\{2,3,4,5\}$ where equality can occur, in Appendix~\ref{secFiniteSampleComparison}.
+The unknown-$p$ formulation moreover admits no uniformly best rule: for every fixed $n\ge2$, the natural dominance partial order on $p$-blind rules (where $\pi$ dominates $\pi'$ if $W_n^\pi(p)\ge W_n^{\pi'}(p)$ for all $p$) has no greatest element, even if one allows randomization.
+These finite-horizon obstructions---although not surprising, and not needed for the quantitative theory below---clarify why one must adopt an asymptotic and quantitative criterion rather than seek finite-horizon uniform optimality---the route followed in the main text, where the analysis proceeds through the minimax results of Sections~2--3.
+Both obstructions are proved in Appendix~\ref{secFiniteSampleBarrier}.